otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-role-based-access-control.md

   return bcryptjs.hash(password, salt);
 };

-export let token; // Export token for use in other test files

 describe("Auth", () => {
   before(async () => {
     // Ensure a fresh admin user exists in the database